-In 1993 Jim Frazier's deep-focus lens was patented in the United States.
-His innovative lens allowed for both the subject and background to be focused on at the same time.
+In 1993, Australian inventor Jim Frazier’s deep-focus lens was patented in the United States.
+His innovative lens allowed for both the subject and background to be in focus at the same time.
 It also has the ability to rotate without the movement of the camera.
 The lens is now commonly used in movies and film throughout the world.
 Jim won an Academy Award in 1998 for his contribution.

 18. Triton Workcentre

-In 1976 the 25-year-old television journalist George Lewin developed the Triton Workcentre.
-This is a multi-purpose workbench which stabilises and improves the accuracy of portable power tools.
+In 1976, a 27-year-old television journalist named George Lewin appeared on ABC TV’s The Inventors program with his new invention, the Triton Workcentre.
+The day after the show, his multi-purpose workbench which stabilises and improves the accuracy of portable power tools had more than 1000 orders.
 It is estimated that 10 per cent of Australian households with a garage now have a Triton Workcentre.

 20. Tank-bred tuna system

-In 2008 Hagen Stehr may have saved the southern blue fin tuna from extinction.
+In 2008, German-born but South Australian-based Hagen Stehr may have saved the southern blue fin tuna from extinction.
 The clean-seas system fools the tuna in a tank into thinking they are swimming out of the Australian Bight and into their breeding grounds.